AlexanderStarr/TheOrganismTrail/README.md

 ## Playing the Game

+### The Environment

+Right now the only environment available is a simulated laboratory bacterial growth culture.
+This means that it is high in glucose, amino acids, sodium chloride, phosphate, nitrogen, and oxygen.
+It is low in potassium.
+The temperature is 37C, ph is 7.4 and the light is moderate.

+### Organism Needs

+Your organism has certain intracellular needs that must be met for it to grow.
+Briefly, these are: ph of 7.4, high potassium, low sodium and chloride, and ATP.
+As your cells divide, the resources that were once enough will have to be distributed among new cells.
+This means that in order to grow, your organism must be able to acquire new resources in some way.
+Think about how it can do this in different environments.

 ### Adding Operons

 Operons are segments of DNA which achieve a specific function and provide regulation of that function.
 The operon functions included in this game are: